Volentix/volentix_contracts/.github/CONTRIBUTING.md

 ## What We Are Looking For

 In addition to the communication channels, the projects root CONTRIBUTING.md file will also provide a section outlining the kind of work they are looking for at the moment.

+## Styling

+Each project is responsible for providing its own code style guides.
+Please see the projects CONTRIBUTING.md file for details.

 ## Contributing